 - 24 To comply with paragraph 23, an entity's first HKFRS financial statements shall include: - (a) reconciliations of its equity reported in accordance with previous GAAP to its equity in accordance with HKFRSs for both of the following dates: - (i) the date of transition to HKFRSs; and - (ii) the end of the latest period presented in the entity's most recent annual financial statements in accordance with previous GAAP. - (b) a reconciliation to its total comprehensive income in accordance with HKFRSs for the latest period in the entity's most recent annual financial statements.
-The starting point for that reconciliation shall be total comprehensive income in accordance with previous GAAP for the same period or, if an entity did not report such a total, profit or loss under previous GAAP. - (c) if the entity recognised or reversed any impairment losses for the first time in preparing its opening HKFRS statement of financial position, the disclosures that HKAS 36 Impairment of Assets would have required if the entity had recognised those impairment losses or reversals in the period beginning with the date of transition to HKFRSs. - 25 The reconciliations required by paragraph 24(a) and (b) shall give sufficient detail to enable users to understand the material adjustments to the statement of financial position and statement of comprehensive income.
-If an entity presented a statement of cash flows under its previous GAAP, it shall also explain the material adjustments to the statement of cash flows. - 26 If an entity becomes aware of errors made under previous GAAP, the reconciliations required by paragraph 24(a) and (b) shall distinguish the correction of those errors from changes in accounting policies.
+The starting point for that reconciliation shall be total comprehensive income in accordance with previous GAAP for the same period or, if an entity did not report such a total, profit or loss under previous GAAP.

-- 27 HKAS 8 does not deal with changes in accounting policies that occur when an entity first adopts HKFRSs.
-Therefore, HKAS 8's requirements for disclosures about changes in accounting policies do not apply in an entity's first HKFRS financial statements. - 28 If an entity did not present financial statements for previous periods, its first HKFRS financial statements shall disclose that fact.
+- (c) if the entity recognised or reversed any impairment losses for the first time in preparing its opening HKFRS statement of financial position, the disclosures that HKAS 36 Impairment of Assets would have required if the entity had recognised those impairment losses or reversals in the period beginning with the date of transition to HKFRSs. - 25 The reconciliations required by paragraph 24(a) and (b) shall give sufficient detail to enable users to understand the material adjustments to the statement of financial position and statement of comprehensive income.
+If an entity presented a statement of cash flows under its previous GAAP, it shall also explain the material adjustments to the statement of cash flows. - 26 If an entity becomes aware of errors made under previous GAAP, the reconciliations required by paragraph 24(a) and (b) shall distinguish the correction of those errors from changes in accounting policies. - 27 HKAS 8 does not apply to the changes in accounting policies an entity makes when it adopts HKFRSs or to changes in those policies until after it presents its first HKFRS financial statements.
+Therefore, HKAS 8's requirements about changes in accounting policies do not apply in an entity's first HKFRS financial statements. - 27A If during the period covered by its first HKFRS financial statements an entity changes its accounting policies or its use of the exemptions contained in this HKFRS, it shall explain the changes between its first HKFRS interim financial report and its first HKFRS financial statements, in accordance with paragraph 23, and it shall update the reconciliations required by paragraph 24(a) and (b). - 28 If an entity did not present financial statements for previous periods, its first HKFRS financial statements shall disclose that fact.